26 Aug Ethanol Scale Up Considerations

 Keeping in mind that flammable liquid leakages, like ethanol, are catastrophic.
 Fires and explosions from flammable chemical leaks have the potential to seriously injure those people near the occurrence, as well as destroy the tank, the building it is in or near, and any other object nearby.

-Fundamentally, you need to ask yourself if you are ready to build the equivalent of a ethanol refinery.
+Fundamentally, you need to ask yourself if you are ready to build the equivalent of an ethanol refinery.
 If you are, then ethanol is for you!

 If you want to skip most all of this pain, you might consider deploying high throughput CO2 systems.
 Compared to ethanol, CO2 systems are:

-- deliver superior quality oils with less pesticides
+- Deliver superior quality oils with fewer pesticides

 - 99% + efficient